-On a joyous early November evening in 2013, newly-elected Virginia governor Terry McAuliffe celebrated his victory alongside hundreds of his loyal supporters.
-Despite having never held elected office, the former Democratic National Committee chairman had prevailed over the state's Tea Partying attorney general Ken Cuccinelli in a tight and vicious race.
+On a joyous early November evening in 2013, newly elected Virginia governor Terry McAuliffe celebrated his victory alongside hundreds of loyal supporters.
+Despite having never held elected office, the former Democratic National Committee chairman had prevailed over the state's Tea Partying attorney general, Ken Cuccinelli, in a tight and vicious race.
 While McAuliffe had celebrity, the bigger force behind his impressive—and perhaps unlikely—win stood off to the side, out of the spotlight, exactly where he likes to be.

-Robby Mook boasts one of the most impressive resumes in Democratic campaigning—out-organizing Barack Obama's 2008 team in Nevada, Indiana, and Ohio while working for Hillary Clinton's first campaign, and leading the Democratic Congressional Campaign Committee are among the highlights.
-But the 35-year-old Vermont native prefers he operates in the shadows, rarely talking about his political victories, or the politicians he's helped put in office.
+Robby Mook boasts one of the most impressive résumés in Democratic campaigning—out-organizing Barack Obama's 2008 team in Nevada, Indiana, and Ohio while working for Hillary Clinton's first campaign, and leading the Democratic Congressional Campaign Committee are among the highlights.
+But the 35-year-old Vermont native prefers to operate in the shadows, rarely talking about his political victories and the politicians he's helped put in office.

 For a Clinton campaign that has struggled with discipline and infighting, Mook's reputation for avoiding drama could be a crucial asset.
 And significantly, Clinton appears to trust Mook.
 "You can't have someone in such a pivotal and important position who is unknown," Ellen Tauscher, a former congresswoman, State Department official, and Clinton ally, told Bloomberg.
 "For people that want to be reassured about no repeat of 2008 issues, I think that he definitely answers the mail on that, too."